lljk/jscorecard/README.md

   There's a help button at the bottom right of the page which gives more info.

-  I've noticed that this works best for recent games, as not all of the data necessary to generate the scorecards is available for older games - for example, I tried creating cards for the 2004 ALCS game 7 for the screenshot (being a Red Sox fan,) and it didn't work :(  - Had to go back a couple of weeks to find a game that we won instead!
+  I've noticed that this works best for recent games, as not all of the data necessary to generate the scorecards is available for older games - for example, I tried creating cards for the 2004 ALCS game 7 for the screenshot (being a Red Sox fan,) and it didn't work :(

-  So I guess that's about it...
-I've still got some work to do on the thing, but hopefully it'll mostly work!
+  Still got some work to do on the thing, but hopefully it'll mostly work.

-  Go Sox!!!
+  Go Sox!

   - j